Blaizzy/mlx-embeddings/docs/Common-Issues.md

 `Language::Python.setup_install_args` in the formula as described in [Python for Formula Authors](Python-for-Formula-Authors.md).

+## Installation fails with "unknown revision or path not in the working tree"

+When installing Homebrew, if the initial download fails with something like:

+    error: Not a valid ref: refs/remotes/origin/master
+    fatal: ambiguous argument 'refs/remotes/origin/master': unknown revision or path not in the working tree.
+    Use '--' to separate paths from revisions, like this:
+    'git <command> [<revision>...] -- [<file>...]'

+Or:

+    fatal: the remote end hung up unexpectedly
+    fatal: early EOF
+    fatal: index-pack failed

+This is an issue in the connection between your machine and GitHub, rather than a bug in Homebrew itself.
+See this [discussion topic](https://github.com/orgs/Homebrew/discussions/666) for a number of solutions others have found, such as using a wired connection or a VPN, or disabling network monitoring tools.

 ## Upgrading macOS

 Upgrading macOS can cause errors like the following: